 This is why writing with good software is important.
 In addition to this, it might be helpful to use a thriller novel writing prompt .
-Squibler has created a specific writing prompts for thriller novels to help you write that thriller with as little headache as possible:
+Squibler has created a specific thriller writing template to help you write that thriller with as little headache as possible:

 The template will walk you through the seven steps individually.
 It will allow you to brainstorm and write freely while keeping the guidelines in mind.

 Squibler's goal is to help you write your novel in 30 days - not by rushing but by staying organized.